+There are some fantastic Ottawa tours that I highly recommend you take.
 Ottawa destroys all the cliches of a boring national capital.
-This thriving and vibrant city has a fantastic food scene, a brilliant outdoor lifestyle (even in the height of winter!) and so much to do!
+This thriving and vibrant city has a fantastic food scene, a brilliant outdoor lifestyle (even in the height of winter) and so much to do.

 This Ottawa sightseeing tour begins at the Escape Bicycle Tours and Rentals office on Sparks Street (this is also a good opportunity to see the sculptures of Sparks Street – you can read more about them in my post on the 17 Most Instagrammable & Fun Things to do in Ottawa).
 Escapes Bicycle Tours and Rentals will then fit you up for an appropriate bike and helmet.

-The cycling was quite easy – nice and flat!
+The cycling on this Ottawa tour was quite easy – nice and flat!
 It also felt very safe as most of the time we were on a cycle path.
-And any stairs involved had ramps for the bikes.
+And any stairs involved on the tour had ramps for the bikes.

-Kettleman’s also do flavoured cream cheeses, bagel dogs (yes that is correct) and all things bagels.
+Kettleman’s also makes flavoured cream cheeses, bagel dogs (yes that is correct) and all things bagels.
 And their bagels are AMAZING!

 Escape Bicycle Tours and Rentals also offer daily guided cycling tours of Ottawa between May and October.
 There are three options available: two, three or five-hour cycling tours.
 Bikes can also be rented and the company provides cycling maps of Ottawa.